 Today Spetses is a very popular island with the well-to-do from Athens.
 During the weekends the Old Harbor is completely crowded with large motor cruisers.
 Many of the old ship-owners’ mansions have been renovated by their Athenian owners.
 The mansion of Hadziyiannis Mexis has been converted to a museum it houses among other exhibits Bouboulina’s guns and her “Freedom or Death” flag.

 The cove of Zoyieryia has a very good sandy bottom, if you avoid the patches of weed.
-We anchored near the Faneromeni at 4.5 m on the E side.
+I anchored near the Faneromeni at 4.5 m on the E side.
 As soon as the anchor was down, Nikos came with his inflatable and brought his dog Naxos.
 After covering the sails and tidying up Thetis I joined them.
 We picked up Rozina from the Faneromeni and we all went ashore for a swim.
 It is a lovely large cove with crystal clear waters surrounded by pine trees.
 The only flaw was that this is the hunting season and every so often we were startled by a gun shot from ashore.
 After the swim we went exploring the cove with the Faneromeni’s fast inflatable.
 Nikos pointed out to me a very good restaurant.
 On our way back to our boats we watched a Jeanneau Sunshine, same model as the Thetis, entering the cove.
 She looked very familiar.
 Indeed she was the Australian flagged Zephyros belonging to Jono and Sue Farmer whom we had met 2 years ago in Kastellorizo.
 We went over and welcomed them to Spetses.